threegold116/ARPO-OCT/README.md

 - **[July 25, 2025]**: 🔥 We released all our **ARPO model checkpoints (3B~14B)** and **datasets(SFT, RL, Evaluation)**.
 Checkout **[🤗ARPO Collection](https://huggingface.co/collections/dongguanting/arpo-688229ff8a6143fe5b4ad8ae)** here.
 We will keep update it!
 - **[July 25, 2025]**: 📄 Our paper is now available on **[arXiv]()** and **[Hugging Face]()** daily paper.
 - **[July 25, 2025]**: 🚀 Full codebase released.
-ARPO supports multi-tool agentic RL for the Qwen2.5, Qwen3, and Llama3 series models.
-Our team has implemented extensive parallelization and memory optimization during tool calling.
-We welcome you to give it a try.
+ARPO supports multi-tool agentic RL for the Qwen3 and Llama3 series models.
+Our team has implemented extensive parallelization and memory optimization during RL training.

 ## Table of Contents